The monodromy of families of subvarieties on abelian varieties: Introduction

 \begin{enumerate} \item $X$ is a curve generating $A$ and $g\ge 4$; \item $X$ is a surface with ample normal bundle which is neither a product nor the symmetric square of a curve, and $e \neq 27$, $g\ge 6$; \item $X$ is a complete intersection of ample divisors and $d<(g-1)/2$. \end{enumerate} Then the Tannaka group $G_{X, \omega}$ is big. \end{corollaryintro}

 The Tannaka version of the main theorem also applies when $X$ does not arise from a family as in \cref{subsec:bigmonodromy}, so it is stronger than the monodromy version.
 We also note that over the complex numbers both versions apply in many cases where we have no control on Mumford-Tate groups of the subvarieties.
 Again, when $X$ is a complete intersection of ample divisors, then automatically $|e| \neq 27, 56$, $X$ is not a symmetric power of a curve nor a product.
-Before we describe the proof of the main theorem, let us mention the following observation to illustrate the information captured by Tannaka groups (see \cref{cor:birational-via-larsen}):